 - Lead/organize a student organization on Campus

-- Complete a 2-page reflection on eCampus within 1 month of completing the first activity for 1 PDU credit.
+- Complete the reflection on eCampus within 1 month of completing the first activity.
 This reflection will ask you to address what you learned from the entire program, your plans for continuing their professional development, and how this latest activity improved your development and any suggestions that you have that will improve our GRAD Aggies offerings.